tsmith4014/mem0_deployment_lab/docs/students/architecture.md

 **Think of it like this:**

 - Regular chatbot: Forgets everything after each conversation
-- With Mem0: Remembers "Alice prefers emails in the morning" and uses that context forever
+- With Mem0: Remembers "Riley prefers SMS after 8pm while on-call" and uses that context later

 ---